Alfresco/alfresco-ng2-components/docs/content-services/content-metadata.component.md

 ### Layout oriented config

 You can also go beyond the aspect oriented configuration if you need to configure the groups and properties in a more detailed way.
-With this type of configuration any property of any aspect/type can be "cherry picked" and grouped into an accordion drawer, along wwith a translatable title defined in the preset configuration.
+With this type of configuration any property of any aspect/type can be "cherry picked" and grouped into an accordion drawer, along with a translatable title defined in the preset configuration.

 #### Basic elements